 You can update your address, contact details and bank account online.
 To change your name, date of birth or gender, you need to visit a service centre.

-Update your details online
+Updating your details online

 If you don’t have a Medicare online account, create a myGov account and link to Medicare.
 This will create your Medicare online account.

-Name or date of birth
+Updating your name or date of birth

 To change your name, bring your: